-- The minimum three clear days for notice of a meeting does not include the day on which the notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - b The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice OR [The minimum three clear days' public notice of a meeting does not include the day on which the notice was issued or the day of the meeting]. - c Meetings shall be open to the public unless their presence is - prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public and the press's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public and the press to be excluded.
+- The minimum three clear days for notice of a meeting does not include the day on which the notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice - Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
+The public and the press's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public and the press to be excluded. - The person presiding over the meeting must give members of the public in attendance a reasonable opportunity to make representations about any business to be discussed at the meeting, unless doing so is likely to prejudice the effective conduct of the meeting.
+This does not mean that members of the public can take part in debate, but they

-- The person presiding over the meeting must give members of the public in attendance a reasonable opportunity to make representations about any business to be discussed at the meeting, unless doing so is likely to prejudice the effective conduct of the meeting.
-This does not mean that members of the public can take part in debate, but they must be given a reasonable opportunity to make representations about business to be discussed. - e The period of time designated for public participation at a meeting in accordance with standing order 3(d) shall not exceed () minutes unless directed otherwise by the chair of the meeting. - f Subject to standing order 3(e), a member of the public shall not speak for more than () minutes. - g In accordance with standing order 3(d), a question shall not require a response at the meeting nor start a debate on the question.
-The chair of the meeting may direct that a written or oral response be given. - h [A person shall stand when requesting to speak other than in the case of a person attending from another location and when speaking (except when a person has a disability or is likely to suffer discomfort)] OR [A person shall raise their hand when requesting to speak and stand when speaking (except when a person has a disability or is likely to suffer discomfort)].
+- must be given a reasonable opportunity to make representations about business to be discussed. - e The period of time designated for public participation at a meeting in accordance with standing order 3(d) shall not exceed 15 minutes unless directed otherwise by the chair of the meeting. - f Subject to standing order 3(c), a member of the public shall not speak for more than 10 minutes. - In accordance with standing order 3(e), a question shall not require a response at the meeting nor start a debate on the question.
+The chair of the meeting may direct that a written or oral response be given. - h [A person shall raise their hand when requesting to speak and stand when speaking (except when a person has a disability or is likely to suffer discomfort)].
 The chair of the meeting may at any time permit a person to be seated when speaking. - i A person who speaks at a meeting shall direct their comments to the chair of the meeting. - j Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chair of the meeting shall direct the order of speaking. - k Photographing, recording, broadcasting or transmitting the proceedings of a meeting by any means is not permitted without the Council's consent. - The press shall be provided with reasonable facilities for the - taking of their report of all or part of a meeting at which they are entitled to be present.
+If more than one person wants to speak, the chair of the meeting shall direct the order of speaking. - k Photographing, recording, broadcasting or transmitting the - proceedings of a meeting by any means is not permitted without the Council's consent. - The press shall be provided with reasonable facilities for the - taking of their report of all or part of a meeting at which they are entitled to be present. - M Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in their absence be done by, to or before the Vice-Chair of the Council (if there is one). - n The Chair of the Council, if present, shall preside at a meeting.
+If